Class: Aws::S3::Bucket

 ObjectWriter - The uploading account will own the object if the object is uploaded with the bucket-owner-full-control canned ACL.

 BucketOwnerEnforced - Access control lists (ACLs) are disabled and no longer affect permissions.
 The bucket owner automatically owns and has full control over every object in the bucket.
-The bucket only accepts PUT requests that don't specify an ACL or bucket owner full control ACLs, such as the bucket-owner-full-control canned ACL or an equivalent form of this ACL expressed in the XML format.
+The bucket only accepts PUT requests that don't specify an ACL or specify bucket owner full control ACLs (such as the predefined bucket-owner-full-control canned ACL or a custom ACL in XML format that grants the same permissions).

 Returns: